panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 commentsThreadId: javascript-modules-best-practices
 ---

-JavaScript modules are great to organize the code of an application.
+ES2015 modules are great to organize the code of an application.
 Modules offer encapsulation at its best: nothing from the outside can influence how the module runs, other than using the public exported functions of the module.

-Every module does it small part of the job.
-Modules can export public functions, and other modules can import the public functionality.
+Every module does it a small part of the job.
+Modules can export public functions, and other modules can import public functionality.

 ```javascript{1}
 import { myFunc } from 'myModule';